Marclie/SuaveStateScanner/README.md

    This parameter is optional and must be a positive integer greater than the max order.
    If this parameter is not provided, the default value '8' or 'max(orders)+3' will be used. (default: 8)

-* `cutoff` - The 'cutoff' parameter defines the number of points from the right of the center that is included in the stencils.
+* `futurePnts` - The 'futurePnts' parameter defines the number of points from the right of the center that is included in the stencils.
    This parameter is optional and must be a positive integer.
-If this parameter is not provided, the default value '1' will be used.
-A small value is ideal since the script reorders points from left to right; points on the right will be unsorted making their derivatives mostly invalid (default: 1)
+If this parameter is not provided, the default value '0' will be used.
+A zero/small value is ideal since the script reorders points from left to right; points on the right will be unsorted making their derivatives mostly invalid (default: 0)

 * `maxPan` - The 'maxPan' parameter defines the maximum number of times the stencil of size width can pivot around the center point.
 This parameter is optional and must be a positive integer.
-If this parameter is not provided, the default value 'None' will be used, meaning there is no limit to the pivoting of the stencil.  (default: False)
+If this parameter is not provided, the default value 'None' will be used, meaning there is no limit to the pivoting of the stencil.  (default: None)

 * `pntBounds` - The bounds of the points in the input file.
 If provided, this should be a list in the form [xmin, xmax] where xmin/xmax are the minimum/maximum index for the reaction coordinates (default: None)